zukunft/zukunft.com/docs/code_functions_all.md

 \-- predefined
     \-- language
         \-- config_numbers - @return string the code_id of the user frontend language
+    \-- ip_user_can_change
+        \-- config_numbers - the pod permission that decides if a user without login can change data in the database
 \-- get
     \-- get_object_by_name
         \-- data_object - @return ip_range_list with the ip ranges of this data object